 Before you enter a trade, evaluate where support and resistance are.
 They WILL affect the stock price, which in turn affects your option trade.
 Don't fight what the chart is telling you.
 Use it to help you make a profit in the market.

-In the next lesson we will discuss another "tool" that will aid you in mastering the stock market.
-Proceed to Lesson 7: Moving Averages.
+In the next lesson we will discuss another "tool" that will aid you in mastering the stock market Moving Averages.